ssadhana-r/esp32-signal-transmission-ml/README.md

 1. The ESP32 transmitter sends signals across multiple possible directions
 2. The receiver collects signal parameters such as RSSI
+3. The LED of the receiver which has the higher value of RSSI is turned on
-3. The ML model processes these inputs
+4. The ML model processes these inputs
+5. The values are also displayed in a dashboard
-4. The system selects the best transmission beam dynamically
+6. The system identifies the best transmission beam
-5. Communication continues using the optimized path
+7. Communication continues using the optimized path

 Machine Learning Details